dejanstrbac/spa/README.md

 ------------------------------------------------------

 # Introduction
 SPA is a micro-framework built around jQuery (or zepto) that aids building client browsing-heavy (read-heavy) javascript apps, that have no need for continous communication with the server.
-It expects that the server sends a single page with a JSON payload embedded into the page as a variable:
+It expects that the server sends a single page with a JSON payload embedded into the page as a variable, from which it serves the site content:

     var spaPayload = {
-      products: [/* a lot of data */]
+      products: [/* lots of data */]
     };

 SPA is not the universal solution to single page applications, but only one take based on the problem I encountered.
 The source code of SPA is very small and heavily documented.
 Depending on your requirements, it might be well worth assembling your own library, and you are welcome to reuse whatever you can from SPA.